-Who’s to blame for the Moscow massacre?
-ISIL, Ukraine or Russia itself?
+Moscow massacre blame game: From security failure to Ukraine to dark past

 Other independent experts also questioned the suggestions of ISIL’s responsibility for the attacks.

-“Very probably, Russian special services knew about [the attack] beforehand, and, possibly, they directed it pursuing political goals – to possibly discredit Ukraine, justify a new wave of mobilisation and tighten the screws in general,” Alisher Ilkhamov, head of Central Asia Due Diligence, a think tank in London, told Al Jazeera.
+“Very probably, Russian special services knew about [the attack] beforehand,” Alisher Ilkhamov, head of Central Asia Due Diligence, a think tank in London, told Al Jazeera.

 “One just has to ask a question – who will benefit?
 I’m somewhat doubtful that ISIL has any serious interests in Russia,” he said.